-As part of our workplace modernization program, we continue to introduce improvements focused on employee development, diversity, equity and inclusion, total rewards offerings and human capital policies and practices.
+Additionally, we continue to introduce improvements focused on employee development, diversity, equity and inclusion, total rewards offerings and human capital policies and practices.
 We believe these improvements help us to achieve our goal to become a destination employer in the government-sponsored healthcare industry.

 Annually, we invite all employees to participate in our engagement survey.
 The purpose of our survey is to obtain honest, comprehensive feedback on what is going well and which strategic, operational or cultural concerns are top of mind for our employees.
-Our results compare favorably to the benchmark data about all other employers.
+Our results demonstrate year-over-year improvement and exceed industry benchmark.